sgorgun/morse-code-alphabet6/README.md

 | Value         |   |   |   |   | 0 | 1 | 1 | 0 |
 | Result byte   | 1 | 1 | 1 | 1 | 0 | 1 | 1 | 0 |

-The result literal in binary form is 0b1111_0110 and it is equal to 0xF6 in hex form.
+The result literal in binary form is `0b1111_0110` and it is equal to `0xF6` in hex form.

-## Fix Compiler Issues

-Additional style and code checks are enabled for the projects in this solution to help you maintaining consistency of the project source code and avoiding silly mistakes.
-[Review the Error List](https://docs.microsoft.com/en-us/visualstudio/ide/find-and-fix-code-errors#review-the-error-list) in Visual Studio to see all compiler warnings and errors.

-If a compiler error or warning message is not clear, [review errors details](https://docs.microsoft.com/en-us/visualstudio/ide/find-and-fix-code-errors#review-errors-in-detail) or google the error or warning code to get more information about the issue.

-## Task Checklist

-1. Rebuild the solution.
-1. Fix all compiler warnings and errors.
-1. Run all unit tests, make sure all unit tests completed successfully.
-1. Review all changes, make sure the only code files (.cs) in MorseCodeAlphabet project have changes.
-No changes in project files (.csproj) or in MorseCodeAlphabet.Tests project.
-1. Stage your changes, and create a commit.
-1. Push your changes to remote repository.

 ## See also